-Before Eat Real, Elsa was a Disability Support Worker.
+Before Eat Real, Elsa worked first as a teacher’s aide and then moved on as Disability Support Worker over 10 years of experience.
 She’s excited to reconnect with this field, supporting students and adults to be involved with community and learn new skills.
 Providing real work experience, fostering new skills and confidence.

 Eat Real’s founder and director, Elsa Comino, used to be a Disability Support Worker, a role she occupied for over 5 years.
 As much as she found this time personally enriching, she was also frustrated by the lack of real world work and community engagement opportunities available for her clients.
 This is something she is excited and proud to address, through Eat Real.